FOREX-Swiss franc firmer vs euro, SNB steps seen too timid

 By Masayuki Kitano

-SINGAPORE, Aug 18 The Swiss franc edged higher versus the euro on Thursday, and may test a record high in days ahead after the Swiss National Bank's latest steps to curb franc strength fell short of expectations, and as worries over the euro zone's debt crisis fester.
+SINGAPORE, Aug 18 The Swiss franc rose versus the euro on Thursday, and may test a record high in days ahead after the Swiss National Bank's latest steps to curb franc strength fell short of expectations, and as worries over the euro zone's debt crisis fester.

 The SNB stepped up its efforts to tame a runaway franc on Wednesday by announcing an expansion of its liquidity policy.
 That disappointed investors who bet on more aggressive action such as a franc exchange rate peg to the euro.